 A No Win No Fee Agreement is a formal agreement with a Solicitor that generally means you won’t be expected to pay legal fees unless you win your case.
 It allows normal members of the public to bring a housing disrepair claim without having to fund the costs out of their own pockets up front.

-A No Win, No Fee agreements, means everyone can access justice, even if they do not have the financial means to pay up front for a court case.
+A No Win, No Fee agreement, means everyone can access justice, even if they do not have the financial means to pay up front for a court case.
+Any tenant can claim for disrepair without breaking the bank because they are equally entitled to justice.
 This is vital to ensure the interests of justice are upheld and that victims are able to pursue their legal rights.

 With a CFA if your case loses, you will not pay your solicitor anything.